 Record and global declarations affect only the symbol table and do not generate parse trees.
-External declarations (legal only in the compiler implementation) are handled the same as global declarations, except that a flag in the symbol table indicates that the identifier refers to a function (built-in procedure).
 Files named in link directives produce link instructions in the ucode output.

 A complete parse tree is rooted at a proc node, which identifies the procedure and points to the subtrees for the initial clause (if any) and the body of the procedure.
 Each node in the parse tree represents a source program construction or some implicit semantic action.
 A node can contain up to six fields, the first of which is the node type.
 The second and third fields are always line and column numbers that are used for error messages and tracing.
 Any additional fields contain information about the construction, and possibly pointers to subtrees.
 Appendix A contains a description of all the node types.